spherical-sound-society/GLITCHSTORM_MK2/README.md

-PCB 1.1 and hifger are OK.
+PCB 1.1 and higher are OK.

 PCB Rev 1.0 has a litlle issue.
 To fix it (follow the photo):